LabGeomatica/Buildings_damage_flux_around_buildings__flood_map/README.md

 These curves are representatives of average European building behaviour.

 The document uploaded:
-.model3 - Model in which all the inputs and algorithms necessary for the execution of the methodology that characterizes the plugin are inserted;
+Buildings_damages.model3 - Model in which all the inputs and algorithms necessary for the execution of the methodology that characterizes the plugin are inserted;
+"Buildings_damage_flux_around_buildings__flood_map" folder : folder upoadable in QGIS to the creation of a new processing pluging (from ZIP), that contain the algorithm of the script and the metadata;
+GiuliaMazzaccaro_thesis.pdf : for detailed information about the procedure performed.